EighteenZi/rocksdb_wiki/RocksJava-Performance-on-Flash-Storage.md

 # Setup
 All of the benchmarks are run on the same machine.
 Here are the details of the test setup:

-* 1 billion keys; each key / value has 16 / 800 bytes; ~1TB DB.
 * Intel(R) Xeon(R) CPU E5-2660 v2 @ 2.20GHz, 40 cores.
-* 25 MB CPU cache, 144 GB RAM.
+* 25 MB CPU cache, 144 GB Ram
-* Fusion-io ioScale 3.20TB.
+* CentOS release 5.2 (Final).
+* Experiments were run under Funtoo chroot environment.
+* g++ (Funtoo 4.8.1-r2) 4.8.1
-* Java 7 --- Java(TM) SE Runtime Environment (build 1.7.0_55-b13)
+* Java(TM) SE Runtime Environment (build 1.7.0_55-b13)
 * Java HotSpot(TM) 64-Bit Server VM (build 24.55-b03, mixed mode)
+* Commit [85f9bb4](https://github.com/facebook/rocksdb/commit/85f9bb4ef4845910f22d152b7c0d9c478da42fc7) was used in the experiment.
+* 1G rocksdb block cache.
-* Snappy compression is used.
+* Snappy 1.1.1 is used as the compression algorithm.
+* Test with 1 billion key / value pairs.
+Each key is 16 bytes, and each value is 800 bytes.
+Total database raw size is ~1TB.
+* For 32 readers w/ 1 writer benchmark, the writer performs 10k writes per second.
 * JEMALLOC is not used.

 # Bulk Load of keys in Sequential Order (Test 2)